Listen to this article

 - Sub-6 GHz (600 MHz to 6 GHz): Similar to 4G LTE, providing wide coverage with moderate speed improvements

-- mmWave (24-100 GHz): Extremely high speeds (multi-gigabit) but very short range and poor obstacle penetration
+- mmWave (24-100 GHz): Multi-gigabit speeds but very short range and poor obstacle penetration

-The higher the frequency, the more data can be transmitted per second, but the shorter the effective range.
+The higher the frequency, the more data per second, but the shorter the effective range.

 Frequency Prefixes: From Hz to GHz

-As frequencies span an enormous range, scientists use standard metric prefixes:
+Frequencies span an enormous range, so standard metric prefixes keep the numbers manageable:

 | Prefix | Symbol | Value | Example |